lior99/see-all-tabs/README.md

-# List all tabs Extetion
+# List all tabs Extension
 Display all tabs as a list, with filter.
 This extention allows easy switching tabs, toggle mute/unmute a tab and closing it.